• SCCT Dec '23

 The Cafe

-The Cafe will have comfortable seating throughout the space and service coffee, smoothies, pizza, and sandwiches.
+The Cafe has comfortable seating throughout the space and service coffee, smoothies, pizza, and sandwiches (this will come a bit later after their opening but they will initially have snacks, drinks, and coffee).
 The Play Cafe will also be working with Feed & Seed, also located at Judson Mill, to offer healthier options if parents want to choose those.

 Birthday Parties & Special Events

-The Play Cafe at Judson Mill will offer several different birthday party packages for guests, ranging from a more budget-friendly version to an all out turnkey event where the parents only need to reserve the room and everything else will be handled for them.
+The Play Cafe at Judson Mill offers several different birthday party packages for guests, ranging from a more budget-friendly version to an all out turnkey event where the parents only need to reserve the room and everything else will be handled for them.
 Um, yes please.
+Party packages range from $249 up to $599.

-There will be seven birthday party rooms – yes, seven.
+There are seven birthday party rooms – yes, seven.
 So if the weather looks bad for your outdoor party, you have a pretty good chance of snagging one of the birthday party rooms here at the Play Cafe.
+The party rooms are separated by beautiful barn doors so if you wanted to rent out several, that’s an easy desire to make a reality.

 Additionally, all the party rooms will be the same with the option of projecting a theme throughout the room.
 Think a princess castle or jungle full of dinosaurs.